 |Soil Type||Evenly moist and well-drained, with average fertility|

 |Soil pH||Neutral to slightly acidic|

 This is a fine plant choice for low-maintenance landscaping.
-Frances Williams hosta shouldn't give you too much trouble if you keep three care tips in mind:
+Frances Williams hosta should not give you too much trouble if you keep three care tips in mind:

-- This plant doesn't simply tolerate shade, it positively needs it (see below).
+- This plant does not simply tolerate shade, it positively needs it.

 - Be sure to furnish with adequate water during periods of drought.